Samuel-Dainton/portfolio-project-4/README.md

     - "Login" and "Register" if user is not authenticated, "Logout" and "Update Profile" if user is logged in.
     - "Profile" link which otherwise links user to login page if not authenticated
 - "Create Recipe" - Links to the create recipe form but otherwise directs user to login if not authenticated.
+- The nav bar is fixed on most pages but on a recipe page it is sticky so that it disappears when viewing the recipe.
+This allows users on smaller devices to view more text at once without the nav bar being in the way.

 **Footer**
 - Links to socials for promotion